Yahoo buys fashion website Polyvore

-Yahoo Inc (YHOO.O) said on Friday it agreed to buy fashion start-up Polyvore to help drive traffic and strengthen its mobile and social offerings.
+July 31 Yahoo Inc said on Friday it agreed to buy fashion start-up Polyvore to help drive traffic and strengthen its mobile and social offerings.

 Yahoo, which did not disclose terms of the deal, said Polyvore will accelerate its 'Mavens' growth strategy.

-The company has been focussing on four areas — mobile, video, native advertising and social — which it calls Mavens, to drive user engagement and ad sales as it battles intense competition from Google Inc (GOOGL.O) and Facebook Inc (FB.O).
+The company has been focusing on four areas - mobile, video, native advertising and social - which it calls Mavens, to drive user engagement and ad sales as it battles intense competition from Google Inc and Facebook Inc.

 Revenue from Mavens made up about one-third of the company's total revenue in the quarter ended June 30.